hesselonline/sems/README.md

   password: password2           sems password
   station_id: your-station-ID   see remark below
   client: sems2mqtt             (optional, MQTT cient-id, default is 'sems2mqtt')
-  scan_interval: 150            (optional, default is 300 seconds, keep to )
+  scan_interval: 150            (optional, default is 300 seconds, keep to 300 seconds or less!)
 ```

 This component use MQTT-disovery to find the sensors.
 The various parameters collected from the API will be shown as separate sensors, not as one sensor with several attributes.
-The sensors will show up
+The sensors will show up once one scan_interval has passed.

 <br>
 Station ID can be found by logging on to the SEMS portal (part of URL after https://www.semsportal.com/PowerStation/PowerStatusSnMin/).